mgernand/ExpressionReflect/README.md

 ----

 Provides the ability to "compile" expressions to delegates without using Reflection.Emit but only using reflection.
-The created delegate will make use of reflection to execute the expression when it is invoked.
+The created delegate will make use of reflection to evaluate the expression when it is invoked.
 This is much slower than executing a compiled delegate of an expression!

 This framework is intended to be used where dynamic code creation is not possible.
-The main purpose is the useage with Xamarin.iOS due to it's restriction on Reflection.Emit.
+The main purpose is the usage with Xamarin.iOS due to it's restriction on Reflection.Emit.

 How?